Naoghuman/Incubator/Lib-Tile/README.md

 through the enum `TransparentTexturesTile`.

 The tile images from this tileset are outsourced in a own library `Lib-Tile-TransparentTextures-Images` to reduce the size from this library.
+One more advance is that you can use an `own` [AbstractTileLoader] in combination with the library `Lib-Tile-TransparentTextures`.
+So you don't need include the library `Lib-Tile-TransparentTextures-Images` into your project which size is momenatry `13MB`.

 For more informations and examples plz see the [ReadMe from Lib-Tile-TransparentTextures].